 The source for the information on the 2-nonenal comes from an article in the Journal of Investigative Dermatology Volume 116, Issue 4, April 2001, Pages 520 -524.
 Here is the online article url – https://www.sciencedirect.com/science/article/pii/S0022202X15411984

-Before you say anything about the fact that your loved one has started to develop strong body odor, it’s a good idea to have a look at some of the other reasons why they may be having problems with their personal hygiene.
+Before you say anything about the fact that your loved one has started to develop strong body odor, it’s a good idea to have a look at some other reasons why they may be having problems with their personal hygiene.

-Why isn’t my loved one washing ?
+Why isn’t your loved one washing ?

 - depression – losing interest in even most basic activities due to depression

-- dementia – if your loved one is suffering from any form of cognitive disorder they can even forget how to wash
+- dementia – if your loved one is suffering from any form of cognitive disorder, they can even forget how to wash

-- lack of social contact – if your parent isn’t going out any more socializing, they may not feel that they need to keep up their personal hygiene
+- lack of social contact – if your parent isn’t going out anymore socializing, they may not feel that they need to keep up their personal hygiene

 - memory loss – most adults start to suffer from some memory loss at some stage and may forget to do things